ava-loan/avaloan/README.md

 A user deposits funds by calling the [deposit](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/Pool.sol#L53) method from the Pool contract.
 The deposited amount is taken from the message value and recorded on the user's balance.
-It immediately starts to accumulate interests based on the current rates.
+It immediately starts to accumulate interest based on the current rates.

 ## Borrowing

 A user borrows funds by calling the [borrow](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/Pool.sol#L90) method from the Pool contract.
 The borrowed amount is specified as the parameter to the function call and is transferred to the user account provided there are enough funds available in the pool.

-## Accumulating interests
+## Accumulating interest

-The interests are accumulated every second and compounding on the depositors' account.
+The interest are accumulated every second and compounding on the depositors' account.
 To save the gas costs the Pool contract uses the [CompoundingIndex](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/CompoundingIndex.sol) helper contract which manages the balances using virtual indices and updates the state only after user interaction.

-The total amount of interest earned by depositors always equals the total amount of interests owned by borrowers.
+The total amount of interest earned by depositors always equals the total amount of interest owned by borrowers.

 ## Insolvency protection